 - GECA certification provides a competitive edge

 The GECA ecolabel on your product and service indicates a good environmental choice and can create new opportunities for your business.
-We have over 2000 products certified - far more than any other scheme in Australia.
+We have more products certified than any other scheme in Australia.

 - The GECA ecolabel is evidence of your world-class best practice

-Our standards are developed following ISO 14024 principles for global best practice in ecolabelling and therefore certification acts as solid evidence that your product or service meets world-class environmental standards.
+Our standards are developed following ISO 14024 principles for global best practice in ecolabelling.
+Certification acts as solid evidence that your product or service meets world-class environmental standards.

 - GECA promotes its licensees and their certified products